MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ### Angle brackets

-If you use angle brackets in text (not code) in your file--for example, to denote a placeholder--you need to manually encode the angle brackets.
+It is common to use angle brackets to denote a placeholder.
+When you do this in text (not code), you must encode the angle brackets.
 Otherwise, Markdown thinks that they're intended to be an HTML tag.

 For example, encode `<script name>` as `&lt;script name&gt;`